 Why is it that these suggestions could help companies overcome tough times?

 In times of crisis (and, as the world has shown us repeatedly over the last few years, the external factors of change have often led to a full-blown crisis), an organisation should aim for the greatest flexibility to best weather any storms.
 Behind the processes, business transformation, and technology are the employees and, of course, the managers.
 Throughout mankind’s history, we have been resistant to change because we are often afraid of the unknown.

 There are several business implications we want to address:

 - Change management – or, better say, business management.
-How to change the business for the next era and answer three “global trends”: macro challenges, expensive talent, and supply chain constraints.
+How to respond to change – and how to change the business for the next era and solve issues which affects all of us on a global scale: macro-economic challenges, the rising cost of talent, and supply chain constraints.

 It’s everyone’s job in a well-run organisation to think about the implications on human capital.
 Do we know enough about the implications, and did we prepare a plan?
 Can we execute on that plan or are we adaptable and able to change it quickly to reflect a new reality?